Accessibility Audit

 Transforming Transportation - On My Way

-On My Way is a mobile app design concept which provides access to bus arrival times and bus stop locations.
+On My Way was my FIRST mobile app design concept which provides access to bus arrival times and bus stop locations.

 Tablet App